gmalbert/schoolCycleDays/README.md

 To accomplish the pull since AppDaemon does not yet allow receiving return responses from service calls (like a list of calendar events), I used the ```icalendar``` library to read through the ```.ics``` file, parse the data, and then add the dates from that calendar to the non-school days already in place.
 The app checks to see if a date has already been added in order to avoid duplication.
 You can delete non-school day entries from there.

 **Warning: This process can take a minute or two depending on how many entries are in the other calendar.
-Please be patient.**
+Please be patient.** A system message will appear once complete showing how many entries have been added to the list.

 ## Holidays
 This app incorporates the ```holidays``` python import.
 The app can be configured as described in its [documentation](https://pypi.org/project/holidays/ "Python Holidays documentation").
 You can either use the holiday list as specified or delete the holidays and add the non-school days manually.
 Once you have set up your preferred list of holidays, you need to run the task to add the holidays to the list of non-school days.